sensepost/wiresocks/README.md

 The container will start tun2socks and configure routes to forward traffic of the routes provided in `TUN_INCLUDED_ROUTES` through the created TUN interface.

+## Socksing other dockers

+You can use the `--net container:wiresocks` option with other dockers to get them to share the same network namespace as the wiresocks docker.
+This includes the setup routes as well as access to the TUN interface.
+This essentially means you can tunnel arbitary dockers using tun2socks with this option.
+In the docker-compose we use it for WireGuard so that Windows/MacOS just need a WireGuard config and they can have their traffic transparently proxied.

 # Other

 ## Thanks